Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 5600 XT will be much (about 1900%) better at anti-aliasing than the GeForce GT 240 GDDR5 1GB, and also capable of handling higher screen resolutions without losing too much performance. (explain)
+The Radeon RX 5600 XT should be a lot (more or less 1900%) more effective at full screen anti-aliasing than the GeForce GT 240 GDDR5 1GB, and also should be capable of handling higher resolutions without losing too much performance. (explain)

 Radeon RX 5600 XT 88000 Mpixels/sec